Manufacturing Intelligence Research

 Before joining the University of Maryland in 2023, Dr. McGregor was Staff Manufacturing Scientist at Fast Radius, which was acquired by SyBridge Technologies in December 2022.
 While there, he led the development of manufacturing intelligence algorithms and the framework for continuous feedback and improvement of machine learning models.

 Dr. McGregor received a Ph.D. from the University of Illinois Urbana-Champaign.
-He has published 13 journal articles with over 300 citations and is part of 5 pending patent disclosures.
+He has published 15 journal articles with over 350 citations, holds one US patent, and is part of 4 pending patent disclosures.

 Applications